The New Leaf Club will continue to hold monthly events at the Rosemont location.

 About The New Leaf Club

-The New Leaf Club is a non-profit (501c3) community center—located in the heart of the Main Line—dedicated to providing a space for wellness and recovery-related events, activities, lectures, education and support groups.
+The New Leaf Club is a non-profit (501c3) community organization—located in the heart of the Main Line—dedicated to providing a space for wellness and recovery-related events, activities, lectures, education and support groups.
 We value mindfulness, openness, diversity, acceptance, balance, collaboration and cooperation.

-within walking distance of the Rosemont Train Station and next to Rosemont Square.
+We hold monthly events at: 1225 Montrose Avenue, Rosemont, PA 19010, within walking distance of the Rosemont Train Station and next to Rosemont Square.

 “The New Leaf Club is a non profit education and entertainment community center dedicated to assisting young people and adults connect to their whole, healthy, and artistic self.”